TheochemUI/eOn/docs/source/user_guide/rgpot_metatomic.md

 ```

 Timings depend on host CPU, torch build, and warm vs cold neighbor lists.
 The
-plot shows packaging cost on this workload (order of magnitude), not a general
+plot shows packaging cost on this workload to order of magnitude.
-ranking.

 ```{note}
 Fat C++ Metatomic and the Python ``metatomic-torch`` extension both register